Ailuridaes/Kinesis-Paraglider-Challenge/README.md

 # Level 1
-- Goal - Create a lambda function to capture the streaming data from the Kinesis stream you just set up
+Goal - Create a lambda function to capture the streaming data from the Kinesis stream you just set up.

-- Here is a ready to go Lambda Function for reading a Kinesis Stream.
-Make it output the data to Cloudwatch Logs
+- Here is a ready to go NodeJs 6.10 lambda function for reading a Kinesis Stream.
+Make the lambda function output the data to CloudWatch Logs

 ```javascript
 exports.handler = (event, context, callback) => {